MurageKibicho/ContinuedFraction-Arithmetic-Encoder/README.md

 # ContinuedFraction-Arithmetic-Encoder
 Building an Arithmetic Encoder using continued fractions.
 Instead of decimals, I split intervals into continued fractions based on the stern brocot tree and continued fractions.
+Don't use this one.
+It's supe raw lol